Generative Social Choice: Introduction

-\paragraph{Related work.} In a recent position paper that is independent of our work, \citet{SVDH+23} discuss the opportunities and risks of LLMs in the context of Polis.
+In a position paper that is independent of our work, \citet{SVDH+23} discuss the opportunities and risks of LLMs in the context of Polis.
 The opportunities they identify include topic modeling, summarization, moderation, comment routing, identifying consensus, and vote prediction.
-Most relevant to us are their experiments for the vote prediction task, which is closely related to our implementation and evaluation of discriminative queries.
+Most relevant to us are their experiments for the vote prediction task, which are closely related to our implementation and evaluation of discriminative queries.
 In the future, our democratic process as a whole could serve in the summarization role envisioned by \citet{SVDH+23}, for which they do not propose specific algorithms and perform no systematic experiments.

-Our discriminative queries using LLMs are also related to work by \citet{KQVO+22}, who integrate an LLM with a latent factor model to predict preferences.
-More broadly, the paradigm of \emph{virtual democracy} facilitates automated decisions on ethical dilemmas by learning the preferences of stakeholders and, at runtime, predicting their preferences over the current alternatives and aggregating the predicted preferences; example papers, which employ classical machine-learning algorithms, apply the paradigm to domains such as autonomous vehicles~\citep{NGAD+18}, food rescue~\citep{LKKK+19}, and kidney exchange~\citep{FSSD+20}.
+Our discriminative queries are related to the paradigm of \emph{virtual democracy}, which facilitates automated decisions on ethical dilemmas by learning the preferences of stakeholders and, at runtime, predicting their preferences over the current alternatives and aggregating the predicted preferences; example papers, which employ classical machine-learning algorithms, apply the paradigm to domains such as autonomous vehicles~\citep{NGAD+18}, food rescue~\citep{LKKK+19}, and kidney exchange~\citep{FSSD+20}.
 These papers all aim to predict preferences on a fixed set of alternatives\emdash they do not generate new alternatives.